Cloud Sync technical FAQ

 For on-premises synchronization, a private Amazon S3 bucket is available through NetApp StorageGRID.

-The data broker does need an internet connection to communicate with the Cloud Sync service.
+A data broker group needs an internet connection to communicate with the Cloud Sync service.

 If you don’t purchase a license directly from NetApp, you will need an AWS or Azure account for the PAYGO Cloud Sync service billing.